Yash-ammanavar/DSA_Portfolio.github.io/README.md

 Trie Data Structure: A trie provides efficient searching and auto-completion of restaurant names.
 It supports fast lookups and insertions, making it ideal for handling large dictionaries of restaurant names.

+Time Complexity: O(n), where n is the length of the query.

 Alternative: Hash Maps with linked lists can be used for simpler implementation, though they might not be as efficient for prefix-based searches.

 ### Historical Order Analysis